Everywhere is freaks and hairies

 Population keeps on breeding

-Nation bleeding, still more feeding economy
+Nation bleeding, still more feeding, economy

 Life is funny, skies are sunny

-Bees make honey, who needs money, Monopoly
+Bees make honey, who needs money?
+No, not poor me

 I'd love to change the world